The FAFSA unlocks the potential for numerous financial benefits, even if you think your family may not qualify, so file early and annually.

 If your family needs all your liquid financial assets for college costs, you should consider moving funds from a student account to a 529 plan or one held in the parent’s name, to reduce exposure.

-The types of financial aid include loans, grants and work-study programs that are described at studentaid.ed.gov.
+The types of financial aid include loans, grants, work-study programs and more.
 Federal student loans offer fixed interest rates and income-based repayment plans, which are not typically offered with private loans.
 All loans need to be paid back with interest.

 You will receive the calculated expected family contribution in early spring, which defines the amount your family is asked to contribute to college.
 Results will be sent to you and the school(s) listed on the application.